orbit-love/panoramica-docs/blog/2023-07-26-introducting-panoramica/index.md

 beyond the boundaries of who we serve today, and yet still create tons of new opportunities for our core audience - the community builders that are the reason we exist.

+### The power of open source

-For an open source project to make sense, in comparison to a closed-source option, it needs to have the potential to be much larger because it is open source.
+For an open source project to make sense in comparison to a closed-source option, it needs to have the potential to be much larger because it's packaged and delivered that way.
 Otherwise it doesn't make a lot of sense.
-I see that potential here with Panoramica because conversations are everywhere and everyone—community builder or not—finds themselves in tens if not hundreds of them every day.
-There's no doubt in my mind that better tools, and in particular LLMs, could help people have better conversations that also consume less time and effort.
-I can't think of how much time I could have saved over the years, or better outcomes I could have created, by having an AI assistant in my chats that doesn't get tired, cranky, hangry, and also has, you know, knowledge of everything on the internet :D
+I see that potential here with Panoramica because conversations are everywhere and everyone—community builder or not—finds themselves in tens or hundreds of them every day.

 It's now obvious that much of what many developers will be building in the coming years are ways to bring the power of AI into different contexts where it can benefit